ndgigliotti/amazon-product-classifier/README.md

 Brand terms ranked high in nearly every category.
 One could build a decent model with *only* brand terms, though I wouldn't recommend going that far.
 Even if you wanted an image-based classifier, brands are the first place I'd start.

-#### Don’t ignore boilerplate legalistic text, because sometimes it’s category-specific.
+#### Don’t ignore legalistic text, because sometimes it’s category-specific.

 In fact, I recommend you gather up all the legalistic caveats and copyright statements you can get.
-This text is sometimes very distinctive of its category.
+Legalistic text is sometimes very distinctive of its category.

 #### Use the model to study your competitors and scope out new suppliers.